At Home on the Great Lakes

 DISCOVER

-From ravenous Asian carp to toothy sea lampreys, meet some of the invasive species posing challenges to the Great Lakes.
+From ravenous Asian carp to toothy sea lampreys, meet some of the non-native species posing challenges to the Great Lakes.

-From sand dunes to shorelines views, the Great Lakes are among the world’s most precious natural resources.
-If you live in the Great Lakes basin, you’re one of the 40 million people who depend on the lakes for drinking water, employment and recreation.
-More than 3,500 plant and animal species—some found nowhere else on the planet—also call the region home.
+If you live in the Great Lakes basin, you’re one of the approximately 34 million people in the U.S and Canada who depend on this freshwater source for drinking water, employment and recreation.
 By meeting our animal neighbors and understanding the environmental issues that affect them, we can help protect the Great Lakes for wildlife and people.
+The Great Lakes are a prime example of how water connects us all.